Documentation Index

 The kubeconfig file can only be reset for clusters that support Admin authentication.

-1. Click the row of the cluster you want to delete from the cluster list.
+1. From the list of clusters, click the row of the cluster you want to delete.

-2. Click the [Delete] button on the upper left of the cluster list.
+2. Click [Delete] in the upper left of the list of clusters.

-In order to automatically scale the number of worker nodes using Cluster Autoscaler, see Use Cluster Autoscaler
+To automatically scale the number of worker nodes using Cluster Autoscaler, see Using Cluster Autoscaler.

-You can upgrade a cluster to replace the internal management master area with a new version.
-Post-upgrade version is applied to the node pools added after the upgrade.
-Viewing, editing, or deleting resources may be temporarily unavailable during the upgrade.
+You can upgrade a cluster to replace the internal management master component with a new version.
+Node pools added after the upgrade use the upgraded version.
+During the upgrade, viewing, editing, or deleting resources may be temporarily unavailable.

-See the following and check elements that may affect the service before upgrading the cluster:
+To identify elements that may affect the service before upgrading the cluster, review the following:

-• Changes in the new version: Refer to Kubernetes changelog and check if the changes in the new version may affect your service.
+• Changes in the new version: To check whether changes in the new version may affect your service, see Kubernetes changelog.

-• Version skew policy: To check the version compatibility among clusters and their components, see Version Skew Policy
+• Version skew policy: To check version compatibility between the cluster and its components, see Version Skew Policy.

-• Resource backup/recovery: Kube-system resources, such as nodelocaldns and coredns ConfigMap, as well as StorageClass, are not preserved during the upgrade and will be replaced with new versions.
-If you have edited any of these resources, back up those resources and reapply the resources after the upgrade is complete.
+• Resource backup and recovery: Resources such as kube-system components (including nodelocaldns and coredns ConfigMaps) and StorageClasses are replaced with new versions during the upgrade instead of being preserved.
+If you have modified these resources, back them up and reapply them after the upgrade is complete.

-• PodDisruptionBudget: You can maintain the pods in service at a ratio or number you want, even during the cluster upgrade while referring to Specifying a Disruption Budget
+• PodDisruptionBudget: To maintain running pods at a desired ratio or number during cluster upgrades, see Specifying a Disruption Budget.

-• Readiness Probe: You can adjust the settings so that only the pods in a serviceable state are accessible through the Kubernetes Service resources when pods are redeployed during the node pool replacement while referring to Define readiness probes
+• Readiness Probe: To ensure that only pods in a ready state are accessible through Ncloud Kubernetes Service resources when pods are rescheduled during node pool replacement, see Define readiness probes.

 How to upgrade

-2. From the Cluster details tab, click [Upgrade].
+2. In the cluster details tab, click [Upgrade].

 4. Click ** [Upgrade]**.